George-Atmatsidis/ubuntu-script-for-general-use/README.md

           15. I want to find a file/s and the folder where is are
           16. I want to see what programs are running at the moment and their dependencies

- Desription   : First of all you must make it executable and run it from Terminal  { /.yourscript.* } (be sure you are on the correct path,where your script are save)
+ DESCRIPTION   : First of all you must make it executable and run it from Terminal  { /.yourscript.* } (be sure you   are on the correct path,where your script are save)
                 This program created for use it to cover all your need's.It have the most importand commands for all.
                 And friendly menu where lead all your action's You must create on folder and put script inside,all logfille's from command's will saved separately.